-Even though tadpole transport was triggered in all tested individuals, there was a marked and highly variable latency between the tadpole transfer and the initiation of the movement towards a deposition site.
-Several factors such as the nature of the trigger or the spatio-cognitive processes preceding long-distance movement may influence this latency, but we speculate motivational/hormonal state of the individual is likely to be the key element.
-Complex cycles of neuroendocrine parental care regulation in mammals, birds, and fish are often preceded by reproductive triggers such as mating (Brown, 1985; Dulac et al., 2014).
-In A. femoralis, females can produce clutches on average every eight days and males commonly have several clutches simultaneously inside their territory (Ursprung et al., 2011).
-As a result, mating and parenting generally overlap, but the exact reproductive state and thus the parental motivation most likely varies between individuals.
-Our results suggest that reproductively active adults are indeed in a general readiness state for tadpole transport and the variable latency to initiate transport might reflect the exact reproductive status of each individual.
-Interestingly, male parental care has been shown to correlate negatively with territoriality and aggressiveness via steroid hormone levels in several vertebrates (Ros et al., 2004; Wingfield et al., 1990) including one frog species (Townsend and Moger, 1987).
-Allobates femoralis males appear to be an exception to this pattern as they maintain high aggression and territoriality levels while being in such parental readiness state.
+Even though tadpole transport was triggered in all tested individuals, there was a marked and highly variable latency between tadpole transfer and the initiation of movement towards a deposition site.
+Several factors such as the nature of the trigger or the spatio-cognitive processes preceding long-distance movement may influence this latency, but we speculate that the motivational/ hormonal state of the individual is likely to be the key element.
+Complex cycles of neuroendocrine parental care regulation in mammals, birds and fish are often preceded by reproductive triggers such as mating (Brown, 1985; Dulac et al., 2014).
+In A. femoralis, females can produce clutches on average every 8 days and males commonly have several clutches simultaneously inside their territory (Ursprung et al., 2011).
+As a result, mating and parenting generally overlap, but the exact reproductive state and thus the parental motivation most likely vary between individuals.
+Our results suggest that reproductively active adults are indeed in general readiness for tadpole transport and the variable latency to initiate transport might reflect the exact reproductive state of each individual.
+Interestingly, male parental care has been shown to correlate negatively with territoriality and aggressiveness via steroid hormone levels in several vertebrates (Ros et al., 2004; Wingfield et al., 1990), including one frog species (Townsend and Moger, 1987).
+Allobates femoralis males appear to be an exception to this pattern as they maintain high levels of aggression and territoriality while being in a state of parental readiness.
 Neuroendocrine control of parental care in poison frogs has recently attracted some attention (Roland and O'Connell, 2015; Schulte and Summers, 2017), but to date the mechanisms of parental care in amphibians remain a virtually unexplored field.

-To sum up, our results echo the findings of classical ethological studies on parental spatial behavior of digger wasps (Ammophila spp., Baerends, 1941) and beewolves (Philanthus spp., Tinbergen, 1932) in revealing how a single trigger can induce a stereotypical behavioral cascade of fixed action patterns.
-Some key components of such sequence are usually controlled and modulated by memory.
-In A. femoralis the presence of tadpoles on the back induces a stereotypical sequence of orientation, fast directional movement, pool inspection, tadpole deposition, and homing: behaviors dependent on the recall of long-term spatial memory (Beck et al., in press; Pašukonis et al., 2014a; Pašukonis et al., 2016).
+To sum up, our results echo the findings of classical ethological studies on parental spatial behaviour of digger wasps (Ammophila spp.; Baerends, 1941) and beewolves (Philanthus spp.; Tinbergen, 1932) in revealing how a single trigger can induce a stereotypical behavioural cascade of fixed-action patterns.
+Key components of such a sequence are usually controlled and modulated by memory.
+In A. femoralis, the presence of tadpoles on the back induces a stereotypical sequence of orientation, fast directional movement, pool inspection, tadpole deposition and homing - behaviours dependent on the recall of long-term spatial memory (Beck et al., 2017; Pašukonis et al., 2014a, 2016).
 The exact cues that trigger tadpole transport remain to be studied, but we speculate that tactile stimuli play a predominant role.
-We believe that our findings provide key behavioral data from the field and an experimental approach for future studies on the neuroendocrine basis of parental behavior and the associated cognitive processes.
+We believe that our findings provide key behavioural data from the field and an experimental approach for future studies on the neuroendocrine basis of parental behaviour and the associated cognitive processes.

+Acknowledgements

-Acknowledgements: We thank Nicolas Perrin and the Austrian Mountain Rescue Service Vorarlberg for providing the RECCO® transceivers; the CNRS Guyane and the staff of the Nouragues Ecological Research station for the logistic support; Rosanna Mangione, and Max Ringler for logistic support and help in the field; Eva K. Fischer and six anonymous reviewers that contributed to different stages of this study and the manuscript with their comments and suggestions.
+We thank Nicolas Perrin and the Austrian Mountain Rescue Service Vorarlberg for providing the RECCO[®] transceivers; the CNRS Guyane and the staff of the Nouragues Ecological Research station for the logistic support; Rosanna Mangione and Max Ringler for logistic support and help in the field; and Eva K. Fischer and six anonymous reviewers who contributed to different stages of this study and the manuscript with their comments and suggestions.